 Salesforce Documents

-AI Clause Assist for Salesforce Contracts: Useful Without Being Reckless
+Smart Clause Assist for Salesforce Contracts: Useful Without Being Reckless

-- AI clause assist
+- Smart clause assist

 - Salesforce contracts